These Two Supplements Are Your New Secret For GI Distress

 Whether you drank some sketchy water on vacation, battle irritable bowel syndrome (IBS), or caught a nasty stomach bug, you’ve likely felt the urgent call of gastrointestinal distress before.
 Although typically not life-threatening for adults in the developed world, loose, watery stool can be unpleasant and inconvenient.
-Diarrhea will generally clear up within a few days, but there are plenty of natural remedies to combat the situation and even prevent it in the first place.
-Besides the tried-and-true rest-and-rehydrate method, two supplements—probiotics and glutamine—can bolster the immune system and offer some much-needed relief.
-If you’ve got the runs, you might want to run out and grab these supplements.
+Diarrhea will generally clear up within a few days, but there are plenty of natural remedies to combat the situation and potentially even help keep it at bay it in the first place.
+Besides the tried-and-true rest-and-rehydrate method, two supplements—probiotics and glutamine—could assist the immune system, offer some much-needed relief, and even help keep your body diarrhea-free.

 Probiotics for diarrhea: the microbiome and the immune system.